 When the day of Pentecost arrived, they were all together in one place.
 And suddenly there came from heaven a sound like a mighty rushing wind, and it filled the entire house where they were sitting.
 And divided tongues as of fire appeared to them and rested on each one of them.
 And they were all filled with the Holy Spirit and began to speak in other tongues as the Spirit gave them utterance.
 Acts 2:1-4

-But what was the true meaning and purpose for all of this?
+But what was the true meaning and purpose of all of this?
 It was to fill God’s servants with His boldness and power to walk in the Spirit of the Lord.
 To touch an uncountable number of souls for salvation through Jesus Christ.
-Turning them from death to life everlasting and from defeat to victory.
+A chain reaction that would have a great effect on the rest of history.
+Turning many from death to life everlasting and from defeat to victory.

 The very power of God to go out and proclaim the Gospel of Jesus Christ.
 To love and heal the broken and sick.
 To preach Christ crucified who defeated sin and death.
 To call all to repentance, that their sins may be forgiven, and tell them that there is hope for eternal life through the Son of God, Jesus Christ our Lord.